masmullin2000/LFScm/README.md

 # Build it

 ## Quick Start:
     $ sudo ./doit.sh -n

 The above will create a new docker image and use that image to build LFS 10.0.
 The resulting output will be stored in output/lfs-(date).tar.xz
 - lfs-lfs.qcow : A qemu virtual machine image
 - firecracker-lfs-lfs.tar.xz : A tarball containing the linux kernel and root file system to run in a firecracker microvm
-- final-lfs-lfs.tar.xz : A tarball containing the entire lfs filesystem.
+- finished-lfs-lfs.tar.xz : A tarball containing the entire lfs filesystem.
 You can use this tarball to create a docker or podman container :)

 ## More build options
 	-t|--type (scm|lfs|dev): type of build